philipmw/homeontheroute-api/README.md

 ## Add GTFS data

 This application needs GTFS data.
 (Tested only with King County Metro's datasets.)
-Because GTFS data is large, I don't include it in the source repository, so download it yourself and add it to `./priv`.
+Because GTFS data is large, I don't include it in the source repository, so download it yourself.
-Download it, unzip it, and update `transit_server` to point to the right directory.

-Here's the intended directory structure:

-    ebin/...
-    priv/metro-gtfs-2016-11-09/stops.txt
-    priv/metro-gtfs-2016-11-09/...
-    src/...
+The latest King County Metro GTFS dataset is downloaded as part of this project's continuous deployment, so refer to `./.circleci/config.yml` for the details.

 ## Data structures